leodsan/climax-web-http/README.md

 You don't have to do anything else - as long as Web API dependency injection is wired up globally (which it should - for constructor injection), this will just work.

  - `Versioning` - support versioning based on attribute routing - using URI versioning, header versioning or content type versioning

+ You can set up two versions of same resource:

+    public class NewValuesController : ApiController
+    {
+        [VersionedRoute("values", Version = 2)]
+        public string Get()
+        {
+            return "i'm new";
+        }
+    }

+    public class OldValuesController : ApiController
+    {
+        [VersionedRoute("values", Version = 1)]
+        public string Get()
+        {
+            return "i'm old";
+        }
+    }

+ For URI versioning, simply use the route template i.e.:

+    [VersionedRoute("v2/values", Version = 2)]

+ If you want header versioning, you need to set up the versioning first:

+    config.ConfigureVersioning(versioningHeaderName: "version", vesioningMediaTypes: null);

+ The following HTTP request gives you the new resource:

+    GET /values
+    version: 2

+ If you want media type versioning you also need to set it up:

+    config.ConfigureVersioning(versioningHeaderName: null, vesioningMediaTypes: new [] { "application/vnd.climax"});

+ The following HTTP request gives you the new resource (version delimited by `-v` and `+`):

+    GET /values
+    Accept: application/vnd.climax-v2+json

 ### Action Results